 - Creation by the Bowl Championship Series of the four-team College Football Playoff, which started with the 2014 season, with Notre Dame maintaining viable access into that system.

-Swarbrick’s first nine years featured a variety of on-and off-the-field Notre Dame athletics successes:
+Swarbrick’s first 10 years featured a variety of on-and off-the-field Notre Dame athletics successes: